 Modern medicine poses serious challenges to diagnostics and demand for good diagnostics is continually increasing.
 In the case of more complicated or rare disorders, imbalances in the patients’ organ systems must be detected rapidly and assessed as to their interrelations and implications for the patient as a whole.
 Fulfilling these objectives would be unthinkable without regular upgrades to diagnostic equipment.
 At the RC, an in-house team of engineers and technicians supports the manufacturer-side calibration and maintenance service.
 The successful diagnosis of diseases requires an interdisciplinary approach and a comprehensive view of the patient, and a large multi-profile hospital with an effective cooperation network offers the best opportunities to realize this goal.

 An acclaimed centre of excellence

-The RC staffs 35 radiologists, 63 radiology technicians/nurses, and 16 assistants.
+The RC staffs 40 radiologists, over 60 radiographers/nurses, and 16 assistants.
 We are also assisted in our everyday work by biomedical engineers and a radiation safety specialist.
 The multi-profile nature and workload of a large hospital allows radiologists to sub-specialize in narrower diagnostic fields.
 A significant part of our radiologists’ work involves providing consultation on imagery and providing second opinions complicated cases.
 The NEMC’s radiologists also interpret emergency CAT scans for patients at other Estonian hospitals (Rakvere, Pärnu, Kuressaare).
 We also provide teleradiology services for scheduled MRI and mammography patients in Pärnu and Narva.